africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Shift as much time as possible from consuming to creating.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/shift-as-much-time-as-possible-from-consuming-to-creating/","title":"Shift as much time as possible from consuming to creating","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/shift-as-much-time-as-possible-from-consuming-to-creating/","title":"Shift as much time as possible from consuming to creating"}
 ---